Small Quantity Medical Waste Generator Registration Program

 ·Facilities that handle hazardous materials in amounts exceeding local, state, or federal reporting thresholds. (compressed medical gasses >1,000 cu ft.)

 ·Common medical waste storage facilities that provide a central collection point for 2 or more small quantity medical waste generators to store waste prior to collection by a waste hauler.

-If your facility already has a Unfied Program Facility Permit (UPFP), you do not need to apply for registration.
+If your facility already has a Unified Program Facility Permit (UPFP), you do not need to apply for registration.
 You will be automatically transitioned into the registration program based on your CERS inventory and business type before your existing permit expires.
 You will be required to verify your eligibility, self-certify compliance, and pay the new registration fee in order to obtain your registration certificate.